BugSplat-Git/BugSplat-macOS/README.md

 Run `carthage` to build the framework and drag the built `BugsplatMac.framework` into your Xcode project.

+### Swift Package Manager
+BugsplatMac framework binaries are also now distributed via Swift Package Manager.
+You can now add BugsplatMac as a dependency in the Swift Packages configuration in your Xcode project by pointing to <https://github.com/BugSplat-Git/BugSplatMac-SP>

 ### Manual Setup

 To use this library in your project manually you may: